StrikorDawn/HelloWorlds/README.md

 # HelloWorlds
- This Repo will contain a Hello world program for each of the languages I learn
+ This Repo will contain a Hello world program for each of the languages I learn.